magnussolution/magnusbilling7/wiki/en/modules/module/module.rst

 Text
 """"

-We not write the description to this field.
+We did not write the description to this field.

 .. _module-icon_cls:

-Icon
+IconCls
-""""
+"""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _module-id_module:

-Main Menu
+Main menu
 """""""""

-We not write the description to this field.
+We did not write the description to this field.